Catheter-Directed Thrombolytic Therapy

 • You will be given medication for relaxation.

-• Through a puncture in your skin, a thin plastic tube is inserted into a vein, typically in your groin, neck or behind the knee.
+• After numbing your skin, a thin plastic tube is inserted into a vein, typically in your groin, neck or behind the knee.

 • Medicine is infused through the tube and into the clot.